WiseFax Alternative: PayPerFax – Pay-As-You-Go Online Fax (No Subscription)

 What PayPerFax does not do is worth saying too:

-• No native menu item inside Google Drive or Dropbox.
-WiseFax installs a "Send to WiseFax" entry through the Google Workspace Marketplace and the Dropbox App Center.
-If you fax weekly from one of those services and the in-app menu item is your main reason for using WiseFax, PayPerFax does not replicate that workflow.
+• No native menu item inside Box or Microsoft Office 365.
+PayPerFax covers Google Drive and Dropbox, but not the rest of WiseFax’s integration list.
+If you fax weekly from Box or Office 365 and the in-app menu item is your main reason for using WiseFax, PayPerFax does not replicate that workflow.

 • No incoming fax number.
 PayPerFax is send-only.
 If you need a number that others can fax to, you need a subscription service.